The orbital anisotropy profile of the Gaia-Sausage/Enceladus accretion remnant: Fitting Osipkov-Merritt models to GS/E

 To fit the single component Osipkov-Merritt profile to data is simple.
-Since we assume the potential $\Phi$ and tracer density $\nu$, all that needs to be determined is $r_{\mathrm{a}}$.
+All that needs to be determined is $r_{\mathrm{a}}$.
 To do this, we take the anisotropy profile for GS/E, computed above, and fit the anisotropy profile specified by equation~\eqref{eq:osipkov-merritt-anisotropy}.
 The likelihood $p(\mathcal{D} \lvert \theta)$ here is simple the Gaussian difference between the model and data.
+Adding the assumed gravitational potential and tracer density makes this a full DF model for GS/E, but we stress that we do not fit for the potential and/or tracer density here.

-The procedure to fit the superposition Osipkov-Merritt model is more involved, since the anisotropy is indirectly specified by the velocity dispersions for each model, as per equation~\eqref{eq:superposition-osipkov-merritt-dispersions}.
-For even simple DFs such as Osipkov-Merritt DFs, it is computationally inconvenient to, on the fly, compute the DF and the relevant velocity dispersions for the anisotropy profile.
+The procedure to fit the superposition Osipkov-Merritt model is more involved, since the anisotropy is indirectly specified by the velocity dispersions for each model, as per equation~\eqref{eq:superposition-osipkov-merritt-dispersions} and therefore requires the potential and tracer density and to perform the DF inversion.
+For even simple models such as Osipkov-Merritt DFs, it is computationally inconvenient to, on the fly, compute the DF and the relevant velocity dispersions for the anisotropy profile.
 We navigate this issue by computing $\sigma_{r}$ and $\sigma_{t}$ on a grid of $r$ and $r_{\mathrm{a}}$ before fitting.
 We consider 100 values of $r_{\mathrm{a}}$ logarithmically spaced from $10^{-1}$~kpc to $10^{2.5}$~kpc and 20 values of $r$ logarithmically spaced from 1 to 50~kpc (encompassing the radial range of the data).
 Using interpolation we can then quickly compute combined model velocity dispersions using equation~\eqref{eq:superposition-osipkov-merritt-dispersions} for any $r_{\mathrm{a}}$ at any radius while fitting.
 We examine the velocity dispersion grids by-eye, and find them to appear well-behaved and smooth, such that we are comfortable using interpolation in this situation.
-To fit we follow the same approach as used for the single component DF above, employing a model likelihood consisting of the Gaussian difference between model and data.
+To fit we follow the same approach as used for the single component model above, employing a model likelihood consisting of the Gaussian difference between model and data.